Joint Verification and Reranking for Open Fact Checking Over Tables: Entity-based Retrieval

-We begin by designing a strategy for retrieving an appropriate table or subset of tables with which to answer a given query.
-For question answering over tables, \citet{sun2016table} demonstrated strong performance on initial retrieval of tables using entity linking information, following the intuition that many table cells contain entities.
+We first design a strategy for retrieving an appropriate subset of evidence tables for a given query.
+For question answering over tables, \citet{sun2016table} demonstrated strong performance on retrieving relevant tables using entity linking information, following the intuition that many table cells contain entities.
 We take inspiration from these results.
-In their setting, claim entities are linked to Freebase entities, and string matching on the alias list is used to match entities to cells.
+In their setting, claim entities are linked to Freebase entities, and string matching on the alias list is used to map entities to cells.
 To avoid reliance on a knowledge graph, we instead use only the textual string from the claim to represent entities, and perform approximate matching through dot products of bi- and tri-gram TF-IDF vectors.

-We first pre-compute bi- and trigram TF-IDF vectors $z(c^1_t), ..., z(c^m_t)$ for every table $t \in T$ with cells $c_t^1, ..., c_t^m$.
+We pre-compute bi- and trigram TF-IDF vectors $z(c^1_t), ..., z(c^m_t)$ for every table $t \in T$ with cells $c_t^1, ..., c_t^m$.
 Then, we identify the named entities $e^1_q, ..., e^n_q$ within the query $q$.
-For our experiments, \citet{chen2019tabfact} provided named entity spans for TabFact as part of their LPA-model, and we reuse those\footnote{In the absence of named entity tags, named entity spans would first need to be found though an off-the-shelf named entity recognizer, e.g. SpaCy~\citep{spacy}.
-A vulnerability of our approach is as such potential propagation of errors from the named entity recognizer.}.
-We compute bi- and trigram TF-IDF vectors $z(e^1_q), ..., z(e^n_q)$ for the surface forms of those entities.
+For our experiments, we use the named entity spans for TabFact, provided by \citet{chen2019tabfact} as part of their LPA-model.\footnote{In the absence of named entity tags, named entity spans would first need to be found though an off-the-shelf named entity recognizer, such as SpaCy~\citep{spacy}.} We compute bi- and trigram TF-IDF vectors $z(e^1_q), ..., z(e^n_q)$ for the surface forms of those entities.
 To retrieve $D_q$ given $q$, we then score every $t \in T$.
 Since we are approximating entity linking between claim entities and cells, we let the score between an entity and a table be the \textit{best} match between that entity and any cell in the table.
 That is:

-That is, we compute for every entity the best match in the table, and score the table as the sum over the best matches.
+In other words, we compute for every entity the best match in the table, and score the table as the sum over the best matches.
 To construct the set of evidence tables $D_q$, we then retrieve the top-$k$ highest scoring tables.
-Our choice to use bi- and tri-gram TF-IDF as the retrieval strategy was determined empirically -- see Section~\ref{section:retrieval_performance} as well as Table~\ref{table:retrieval_performance} for experimental comparisons.
+Our choice to use bi- and tri-gram TF-IDF as the retrieval strategy was determined empirically --- see Section~\ref{section:retrieval_performance} and Table~\ref{table:retrieval_performance} for experimental comparisons.